 Tooth decay threatens the health of the entire mouth, so it’s critical to prevent it and address it quickly when it develops.
-Dr. Jerry Strauss uses sealants to protect the tooth surface from decay, and fillings to restore teeth weakened by existing decay.
+Dr. Jerry Strauss at Aesthetic Dental Care in New Jersey uses sealants to protect the tooth surface from decay, and fillings to restore teeth weakened by existing decay.
 He is happy to discuss the option that is best for your needs during an in-person consultation.

 How Dental Sealants Work

 According to the American Dental Association, placing sealants on permanent molars can reduce the risk of cavities by 80 percent.
 Sealants are plastic coatings applied to the grooves and pits of the back teeth, which are most susceptible to developing decay.
 Although brushing and flossing are designed to remove bacteria and food particles, the brush bristles are too big to access some of these tiny pits and grooves.
 The protective sealant coating acts as a physical barrier to prevent the build-up of plaque in the grooved and pitted areas.

 Sealants are most often recommended for children around the ages of 11 to 13, after their permanent molars erupt (i.e., grow into the mouth).
 They can also be used on adult teeth that have deep grooves and fissures vulnerable to decay.